trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/archetype/index.md

 ---

 ## Introduction
-Archetype is an elegant generic-purpose language to develop smart contracts on the Tezos blockchain.
+Archetype is an elegant general-purpose language to develop smart contracts on the Tezos blockchain.
 It's a DSL \(domain-specific language \) for Tezos that facilitates formal verification and transcodes contracts to SmartPy and LIGO.

 It supports all [Michelson](https://tezos.gitlab.io/michelson-reference/) features but also provides exclusive high-level features for a precise and concise source code, that make contracts easier to develop, read and maintain.